Chainway Commits to Consumer Safety with RAIN RFID Food Traceability

 - Food-borne illnesses and contamination events can be traced back to the source by examining records of the movement of tagged food bins.

-- Companies along the entire supply chain can reduce waist associated with pen-and-paper tracking methods, and increase speed and efficiency.
+- Companies along the entire supply chain can reduce waste associated with pen-and-paper tracking methods, and increase speed and efficiency.

 Chainway’s solution also allows companies to access end-user analytics, providing information about which stores are buying, which products are more successful, the time product spends in transit, and other factors that can affect future shipments.